Some People Think the Internet is Broken. Can Google Help Kids Fix It?

 The net may be damaged.

-“I could not consider what the sector we be like without the Internet today,” says one of the children featured in Google’s Be Internet Awesome marketing campaign video.
-His sentiment seems to be the overarching subject matter that we’re entering a brand new ordinary wherein the internet is shifting from a novelty to a given.
+“I could not consider what the sector would be like without the Internet today,” says one of the children featured in Google’s Be Internet Awesome marketing campaign video.
+His sentiment seems to be the overarching subject matter that we’re entering a new ordinary wherein the internet is shifting from a novelty to a given.
 But have we adjusted as a consequence?

 Be Internet Awesome specializes in five key lessons to help children with a bit of luck navigate the web International: